BlackstormFirst/jBreakTV/README.md

 - Option to change actor thumbnails to a circular shape in the customization menu.
 - Download/Update Manager (for Debug builds only)
 - Changes to several default user preferences during installation
-- and lots of other things...
+- and lots of other fixes...

 The application is currently provided in Debug mode; a properly signed version will soon be available for your devices.